David-Maura-Rodgers/PP3---Blackjack---dr/README.md

 My Blackjack game runs through a Heroku Terminal.
 The game will take in user input and deal cards to both the player and the dealer.

 The rules and conditions for the game are outlined as below:
-Cards are drawn from a list data model - [11, 2, 3, 4, 5, 6, 7, 8, 9, 10, 10, 10, 10]
+- Cards are drawn from a list data model - [11, 2, 3, 4, 5, 6, 7, 8, 9, 10, 10, 10, 10]
-There are no jokers in the deck
+- There are no jokers in the deck
-The Jack/Queen/King all count as 10.
+- The Jack/Queen/King all count as 10.
-The Ace can count as 11 or 1
+- The Ace can count as 11 or 1

-If the computer has a blackjack (0), then the player loses and vice versa If the player_hand is over 21, then the player loses and vice versa If none of the above, then the player with the highest hand wins
+- If the computer has a blackjack 21 or 0; then the player loses and vice versa
+- If the player's hand is over 21, then the player loses and vice versa
+- If none of the above, then the player with the highest hand wins

 ![Home](https://user-images.githubusercontent.com/91907661/159094522-10c92534-568c-4398-9542-15e0346a1be1.png)